eFakturuj / API Docs

 }'

 events is a comma-separated string.
-The default subscribes to all three invoice events.
+The default subscribes to outbound delivery, rejection, and FS-acknowledgement events; add invoice.received when you also want inbound invoices.

 The response includes the plaintext signing secret exactly once: